Master These 13 Basic, Beginner Quilt Block Patterns and Units

 Square in a Square units

-Whether its set edge to edge in a simple design layout or part of another design, the Square in a Square is a fabulous place to show off a focus fabric or machine embroidery.
+Whether it's set edge to edge in a simple design layout or part of another design, the Square in a Square is a fabulous place to show off a focus fabric or machine embroidery.

 The Techniques